 As a result, the widow could not get the benefit.

-“We’re seeing a lot of people not aware’’ of what they need to do to claim benefits, says Mullaney, deputy director of veteran benefits for Vietnam Veterans of America.
+“We’re seeing a lot of people not aware’’ of what they need to do to claim benefits, says Mullaney, director of veteran benefits for Vietnam Veterans of America.
 “It’s a pretty common problem.’’

 Jim Marszalek, national service director for Disabled American Veterans, is familiar with the problem.
 He says that even though the VA conducts classes for service members before they leave the military to acquaint them with benefits, many service members are focused on immediate concerns, not on benefits that might help them and their families in the future.